 Advantages and disadvantages of pancreatic cancer surgery

-- The main advantage of surgery is that it is the most effective treatment for removing your cancer, and can help you to live longer.
+- The main advantage of surgery is that it is the most effective treatment for removing pancreatic cancer and can help you to live longer.

 - Some of your symptoms such as jaundice, pain and problems with digestion may improve after surgery.

-- If the cancer does come back, you may be able to have further treatment with chemotherapy to control your symptoms.
+- If the cancer does come back, you may be able to have further treatment with chemotherapy to control the cancer and your symptoms.

-- Pancreatic surgery is major surgery and as with any major operation there are risks involved
+- Pancreatic surgery is major surgery and as with any major operation there are some risks.

 - You will need to stay in hospital afterwards to recover.
-This may be between a week to two weeks if there are no problems, but could be much longer if there are problems
+This may be between a week and two weeks but could be longer if there are problems.

-- Recovering from this type of surgery usually takes about six months.
-For some people it could take up to a year to fully recover
+- Depending on the type of surgery, it can take three to nine months to recover.
+For some people it could take up to a year to fully recover.

 - You may get side effects from surgery, such as problems digesting your food and diabetes.
-But the cancer usually causes these symptoms even if you don’t have the surgery
+But the cancer may cause these symptoms even if you don’t have surgery.

-- Getting an infection such as a chest or wound infection – you will be given antibiotics to reduce this risk.
+- You may get an infection such as a chest or wound infection – you will be given antibiotics to reduce this risk.

 - There is a risk of a leak from where the pancreas, bile duct or stomach are joined to the bowel.
-These leaks often settle without needing further treatment.
+These leaks often settle without needing more treatment.

-Speak to your surgeon or nurse about the benefits and risks of your type of surgery and how they will monitor you for these and manage them.
+Speak to your surgeon or nurse about the risks of your type of surgery and how they will check for these and manage them.